Skip to content

 Short answers, pulled from the story.

-Non-Latin Italic languages ceased to be spoken perhaps sometime in the 1st century AD as speakers assimilated into the empire.
-Romanisation of the Italian Peninsula was basically complete by the 1st century BC except for southern Italy and Sicily where Greek dominance persisted.
+The ancient Italic languages other than Latin became extinct in the first centuries AD as their speakers were assimilated into the Roman Empire and shifted to Latin.
+The Romanisation of the Italian Peninsula was essentially complete by the 1st century BC.